morrison93/MobileApp-Authentication-React-Native/README.md

 ## ROADMAP:
-	1. Create/ Present a Mockup of the App Outline (presented in ./Mockups & Results)
+	1. Create/ Present a Mockup of the App Outline (presented in ./Mockups & Results);
-	2. Re-using Components from the album App, Header, Card/CardSection and Button:
+	2. Re-using Components from the album App, Header, Card/CardSection and Button;
+	3. Setting up Firebase and integrating with app;
+	4. Creation of the LoginForm component;
+		4.1.
+Introduced TextInputs
+		4.2.
+Making the Input reusable;

 ### How to run in Android device: